rumca-js/Django-link-archive/README.md

  - You can monitor what kinds of domains were added by the links to you system
  - You can monitor what kind of words generate most buzz

+# Ranking algorithm

+Each page is ranked by several factors.

+ - content ranking
+ - users votes

+The result is equal according to calculation page ranking = content ranking + users votes

+Note: Page rating should not be based 'on time'.
+Good contents does is not 'worse' because x amount has passed.
+It should be however a suspect for verification, as it can be a case of abandoned project.

+## Content ranking

+Each page is automatically ranked by it's contents.
+There are several factors that are included into the ranking:
+ - meta title
+ - meta description (earns 5 points)
+ - og:title
+ - og:description (earns 5 points)
+ - og:image (earns 5 points)
+ - presence of RSS feed link

+ Title point breakdown:
+ - good title earns 10 points
+ - if title is longer than 1000 characters 5 points
+ - if title is one word 5 points
+ - if title has less than 4 chars 2 points

+Status code breakdown:
+ - code 200 earns 10 points
+ - code between 200 and 300 earns 5 points

+## Votes ranking

+Database is managed by RSS link database, and user votes.
+Avarage of votes is calculated for each link.

 # Automatic export

 ## Accessible from views, pages